 The defendants appealed, but the appellate court rejected their argument that the court’s order was indefinite and unenforceable because it involved the third party.
 The appellate court also determined that the lack of the wife’s signature did not render the agreement unenforceable, while also mentioning that the defendants had proper notice regarding the steps they were required to take to finalize the agreement.

 Even if you have filed a negligence claim against the person who caused your injuries, you can pursue a settlement agreement that would conclude the litigation and avoid trial.
 The settlement agreement is essentially a contract between two parties that releases the defendant from the claim in exchange for a payment or some other proffer to the plaintiff.
 In situations in which the court is required to enforce a settlement agreement, the court must be sufficiently confident that the parties actually reached an agreement regarding the essential terms of the reconciliation.
 Other, more ancillary issues are not required to be included in the agreement.
 If the parties fail to designate a date for the payment of the settlement amount, for example, the court will still enforce the agreement and apply a reasonable timeframe for paying the sum.

-At the Law Offices of Michael O. Smith, we pride ourselves on ensuring that our clients receive compassionate, timely, and vigorous legal representation.
+At the Mass Injury Group, we pride ourselves on ensuring that our clients receive compassionate, timely, and vigorous legal representation.
 Car accidents are some of the most painful, devastating, and disruptive events that can occur to innocent and careful drivers.
 Let us assist you in seeking the compensation that you deserve for your injuries and financial losses.
 Call us at 1-617-263-0060 or contact us online to set up your free consultation.